jsenv/core/docs/execution/execution.md

 })
 ```

-Finally you can start a debugging session using `jsenv node` debug configuration.
+Finally you can start a debugging session using `jsenv node` debug configuration.<br />
 I made a video of the debugging session inside vscode, you can see it in the gif below:

 ![vscode debug node gif](./vscode-debug-node.gif)